andre-st/goodreads-toolbox/obsolete/likeminded-old.md

 The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.

+"In common with you" means that your match has at least one of _your_ books in his shelves.
+So this program checks all of _your_ books and counts how often it saw a Goodreads member commenting on any of them: reviews, ratings, shelf additions etc.

 ## Observations and serious limitations